NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [( )] Contents of a data management plan
 - [(X)] Legally binding information on your research data
 - [( )] Metadata and the use of metadata standards
+***
+Correct!
+No trained lawyers or research data officers were involved in the creation of this self-study unit, which is why legally binding information on research data cannot be given.
+It is merely information on the topic of “research data and law”, but it reflects common practice in research data management and is also taught by lawyers.
+If you need legally binding information, you should contact the legal department or/and the data protection officer of your institution.
+***

 Select the correct abbreviations.